FeralInteractive/romeremastered/RomeRemastered204.md

 ##### All factions can now be emergent or re_emergent

+Factions should now go into a dormant state instead of dying under if BOTH following conditions are TRUE:
+* They are flagged as re-emergent
+* They are shadowing another faction, and that faction is still alive

 ##### Detailed control of emergent factions via new sub-script

  * Implementation is very simple: at the end of the descr_strat (but before the main script), declare the name of the script like so: